-Discuss details of the installation with the installer.
+Prepare all the details of the system prior to installation.
 If possible, obtain drawings, wiring diagrams, etc. It is ideal to use a check-list but always check the following:

-- no explosive atmosphere or flammable gas in the ambient, especially for systems with A2L refrigerants; - suitable ventilation according to room volume and refrigerant charge, especially for systems with A2L refrigerants; - visual check of the electrics, wiring, fuses etc; - visual check of the plant for leaks, loose fittings such as TXV bulbs etc; - compressor oil level; - calibration of HP & LP switches and any pressure-actuated valves;
+- no explosive atmosphere or flammable gas in the ambient, especially for systems with A2L refrigerants; - suitable ventilation according to room volume and refrigerant charge, especially for systems with A2L refrigerants; - visual check of the electrics, wiring, fuses etc; - visual check of the plant for leaks, loose fittings such as TXV bulbs etc; - compressor oil level; - calibration of HP & LP switches and any pressure-actuated valves; - check setting and operation of all safety features and protection devices;